 What’s less clear is how this technology would provide an enduring advantage for the United States.
 Similarly vulnerable to the disruptive change of directed energy is any military organization that depends on satellites and airpower for its supremacy.
 The advantages of cost and magazine depth combine to produce a real offset in laser weapons, but may also restore some ascendancy to the defensive.
 Don’t then count on those AC-130s or any other large manned aircraft to fly through air defenses, self-defense lasers or not.
 They are themselves big targets for bigger ground-based lasers, and the beam projectors can be hidden well away from the thermally obvious generators feeding them.
 With enough advance in laser technology, the US Navy may worry less about Chinese airpower in the western Pacific, but Chinese air defenders would worry less about US aircraft ingressing across the beach.
 Taiwan would be safer, but so would Beijing’s suzerainty on the mainland.

-James Hasik is a senior fellow at the Brent Scowcroft Center on International Security.
+James Hasik is a senior fellow at the Scowcroft Center for Strategy and Security.
 Julian A. Platón is an international security researcher in Houston.